programmfabrik/easydb-documentation/content/sysadmin/installation/postgres-upgrade.en.md

 docker.easydb.de/pf/postgresql-11
 ```

 Please also take care to adjust other scripts and init-mechanisms that refer to the PostgreSQL image.
-For example, in installtions made by Programmfabrik, `/srv/easydb/maintain` also uses `/pf/postgresql` and now need to use `/pf/postgresql-11`.
+For example, in installations made by Programmfabrik, `/srv/easydb/maintain` also uses `/pf/postgresql` and now needs to use `/pf/postgresql-11`.

 ### create the docker container with the new PostgreSQL version